Sv443-Network/UserUtils/README.md

 StringGen<TStrUnion>
 ```

-A type that describes a string that can be obtained in various ways.
-Those include the type itself, a function that returns the type, a Promise that resolves to the type or either a sync or an async function that returns the type.
+Describes a string that can be obtained in various ways, including via the type itself, a function that returns the type, a Promise that resolves to the type or either a sync or an async function that returns the type.
 Contrary to [`ValueGen`](#valuegen), this type allows for specifying a union of strings that the StringGen should yield, as long as it is loosely typed as just `string`.
-It is used in the [`consumeStringGen()`](#consumestringgen) function to convert it to a plain string.
-Refer to that function for an example.
+Use it in the [`consumeStringGen()`](#consumestringgen) function to convert the given StringGen value to a plain string.
+Also refer to that function for an example.

 <br><br><br><br>